rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 - Abstract Product_View_Options_Type_Select logic from the Magento core.
 This should extend the core, which I could not get to work today.

+- Add to Cart and Checkout: move code from core to local add-on.
 - Change Page titles to use the Prefix defined in the Magento admin.
 - Give checkout modal a parent per process, so it only blocks out shipping when loading shipping, and only blocks payments when loading payments, and the cart review when loading the cart review.
 Having the whole page in accessible is really annoying.
 - Handle global messages.
 Standardize?